 This document was written for our Gift Coordinator (GC) volunteers, to answer their frequently asked questions about the ‘Collect and Prepare Donations’ stage in our process.

 When will I Start Receiving Donations?

 The answer to this question depends on many factors.
 It is possible a donor will drop off donations on the same day we add your location to our Drop Spot map, or it could take several months.
-Urban locations tend to receive donations sooner than rural ones, and locations that are near major traffic routes also see more donations.
+Self-promoted and urban locations tend to receive donations sooner than rural ones, and locations that are near major traffic routes also see more donations.
 If your location is not receiving many donations, read our document ‘Promote YCSAB’ to find ways to advertise your location.